bell-bot/MLP_Group_Project/src/Data/README.md

 - `end_time`: float
   - The end of the interval time of when the current keyword was said in the audio segment.
 - `confidence`: float
   - The average probabilty score of the forced alignment model on generating the keyword timestamp.
-Represents the model's frame-wise probability from emission matrix (frame-wise label probability distribution).
+Represents the model's frame-wise probability from emission matrix.
+Emission matrix is frame-wise label probability distribution
   - https://pytorch.org/tutorials/intermediate/forced_alignment_with_torchaudio_tutorial.html